verdigado/calendarize_external/Documentation/Introduction/Index.rst

     so that all records will be imported into their respective pages.
     For tests or in multi domain environments this is essential.

+    This patch is included in the master branch of calendarize (for TYPO3 v12) and in the v11 branch (for TYPO3 v10 and v11).

 ..  _screenshots:

 Screenshots